rmorshea/artigraph/docs/usage.md

 models = await read_models(model_filter)
 ```

-To make this easier, you can use `ModelGroup`s.
-A `ModelGroup` is a context manager that
+To make this easier, you can use [ModelGroup][artigraph.ModelGroup]s.
+You can use a
-automatically creates a node and, and the end of the context attaches any models that
-were added to it.
-For example:
+[ModelGroup][artigraph.ModelGroup] as a context manager that automatically creates a
+node and, at the end of the context, attaches any models that were added to it.
+For
+example:

 ```python
 from artigraph import ModelGroup, new_node